Application Flow Control and Control Structures in C#

 If...Else Flow Control

-In this sample, the statement checks if the condition is true if it is it executes the first block of code.
-If the condition is false then it executes the second.
+In this sample, the statement checks if the condition is true.
+If it is, it executes the first block of code.
+If the condition is false, then it executes the second.

 C#